quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 Each configuration specifies the length of the Server ID and Nonce fields, with limits defined for each algorithm.

-The server ID is assigned to each server in accordance with {{sid-allocation}}.
+The Server ID is assigned to each server in accordance with {{sid-allocation}}.
 Dynamically allocated SIDs are limited to seven octets or fewer.
 Statically allocated ones have different limits for each algorithm.

-The nonce is selected by the server when it generates a CID.
+The Nonce is selected by the server when it generates a CID.
 As the name implies, a server MUST use a nonce no more than once when generating a CID for a given server ID and unique set of configuration parameters.
 Limits on the length of the nonce are different for each algorithm.